The number of internally displaced people hits a record high

 The ongoing conflict that began over a decade ago in Syria has resulted in the highest number of internally displaced people in the world.
 However, despite fleeing to seek safety from violence, the IDP populations are still vulnerable to the effects of natural hazards, such as storms, floods and droughts.
 As recent as February 2023, North West Syria and Türkiye were hit by a powerful 7.8 magnitude earthquake, causing tens of thousands of casualties and leaving over 5 million homeless in Syria alone.

 Since the inception of our organisation, we have formed some of our most profound humanitarian partnerships to support the Syrian IDP population.
-With UNHCR and local partners, we provided 6,000 RHUs to camps across the Idlib Governorate in North West Syria as temporary shelters.
-Our local partners in Syria, including ATAA Relief, Maram Foundation and Watan Foundation, continue to ensure that the RHUs provide the best support for as long as needed.
+With UNHCR and local partners, we provided 6,000 RHUs as temporary shelters to camps across the Idlib Governorate in North West Syria.
+Our local partners in Syria, including ATAA Relief, Maram Foundation, and Watan Foundation, continue to ensure that the RHUs provide the best support for as long as needed.

 IDP camp in North West Syria. ©Ali Haj Suleiman